CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/text/stringsplitoptions.md

 ### Known Limitations

-Currently only possible to both trim text and remove empty whitespaces in the expression editor by using `(StringSplitOptions)3`.
+Currently it's not possible to specify settings to both trim text and remove empty whitespaces using the Literal Editor.
+This can be done using the Expression Editor; see the last example in "Use a `StringSplitOptions` expression" in the [Create StringSplitOptions][StringSplitOptions Property] table.

 ## See Also